Ala-Mejri/kata-09-back-to-the-checkout/README.md

 - Currently, not every piece of code is covered by tests.
 We can add more tests to cover the rest of them.
 #### V.3.
 Request validation
 - In our controller, we can add some request validation to make sure the skus we are receiving from the user have a valid format.
+#### V.4.
+Design & Architecture
+- Since this is a simple task, no sophisticated architecture was used; however, when the application grows, it will make sense to use something like clean architecture or DDD, for example.

 ### VI.
 Feedback
 I will be looking forward to your feedback!